 In accordance with this Lord Krishna also taught us that this philosophy of using Adharma for the noble cause of saving Dharma should not be held as an excuse to resort to unfair and unlawful means of doing stuff.
 It can only be done when there is no other option available.

 Kurukshetra was a Dharmayudh!

 Jealousy & Greed are held as the root cause of this Dharamyudh.
 Suyodhana (real name of Duryodhana) had the desire of inheriting the entire kingdom from his father Dhritarashtra.
 Had he agreed on sharing a part of the kingdom with Pandavas, his siblings, this war could have been avoided.
 But his greed and jealousy wiped out 3 quarters of the male population of that time.
 One must understand that jealousy and greed can only lead to misery.

 Parents love their children the most.
 This love is second to none.
-But to get blinded by this love and letting your children choose the wrong path is not the right thing to do.
-Ironically, Dhritrashtra loved his children blindly as a result he never ever reprimanded them.
-Had he done that from their tender age, Suyodhana would not have changed to Duryodhana and grown up into that greedy and egoistic a person.
+But to get blind by this love and letting your children choose the wrong path is not the right thing to do.
+Ironically, Dhritrashtra loved his children blindly, as a result, he never ever reprimanded them.
+Had he done that from their tender age, Suyodhana would not have changed to Duryodhana and grown-up into that greedy and egoistic person.

 No one can be sure of what happened and what did not.
 Some historians rule out the possibility of such a war because of lack of any archaeological evidence of any such event.
 Even if this story was meant as the teachings for common folk to keep them away from the negativity of jealousy, greed, ego, and revenge even then it serves the purpose quite right.
 It is being studied overages and every time we go through this relic we come up with some new teaching it imparts (partly because of the ever-growing crime and unlawful activities in today’s world).